-Researchers should adhere to the recognised ethical practices and fundamental ethical principles appropriate to their discipline(s) as well as to ethical standards asdocumented in the different national, sectoral, or institutional Codes of Ethics.
+Researchers should adhere to the recognised ethical practices and fundamental ethical principles appropriate to their discipline(s) as well as to ethical standards as documented in the different national, sectoral or institutional Codes of Ethics.

-Relevant legislation (permitting or impeding the implementation of this principle)

-Danish University Act of 22 June 2011 Section 2 (2): The university has academic freedom.
+Relevant legislation (permitting or impeding the implementation of this principle) Existing Institutional rules and/or practices Actions required When/Who Danish University Act of 22 June 2011 Section 2 (2): The university has academic freedom.
 The university shall safeguard the academic freedom of the university and the individual and safeguard academic ethical principles.
 The Danish Committees on Scientific Dishonesty DCSD have drawn up guidelines on good academic conduct which focus in particular on health sciences, natural sciences and technical sciences (January 2009) (available in Danish and English).
 Compliance is ensured by the regulatory authority and the national audit office.

-The Board and Academic Council are responsible for safeguarding academic ethical principles, in accordance with UCPH' by laws.

-In 2005, UCPH established an internal committee "The Practice Committee", which has developed a set of practice rules on good scientific practice.
+The Board and Academic Council are responsible for safeguarding academic ethical principles, in accordance with UCPH' bylaws.
+In 2005 UCPH established an internal committee "The Practice Committee, which has developed a set of practice rules on good scientific practice.
 See the rules and guidelines here.

-In April 2011 a committee "Udvalget vedr. god videnskabelig praksis" UVGP ("Committee on good research practice") was set down, and has in its report to Rector of 14 of October, recommending the following:

-- Culture change around any. suspected violations of good scientific practice - Streamline the management's commitment to a breach of scientific practice brought up and possible. legitimate suspicions pursued - To support possibly cases by a "named person" who has the expertise and can support and discuss cases of possibly breach on good research practice, in order to help the case to be brought to http://praksisudvalget.ku.dk/tidsplan og materiale /Tidsplan og materiale.pdf/

-An extended "Practice Committee" has been working on the following up on these recommendations.
-See more information:
+In April 2011 a committee "Udvalget vedr. god videnskabelig praksis" UVGP ("Committee on good research practice".) was set down, and has in its report to Rector of 14 of October, recommending the following: Culture change around any. suspected violations of good scientific practice Streamline the management's commitment to a breach of scientific practice brought up and possible. legitimate suspicions pursued To support possibly cases by a "named person" who has the expertise and can support and discuss cases of possibly breach on good research practice, in order to help the case to be brought to An extended "Practice Committee" has been working on the following up on these recommendation.
+See more information: http://praksisudvalget.ku.dk/tidsplan_og_materiale/Tidsplan_og_materiale.pdf/ and/or other researchers.
+The need to validate new observations by showing that experiments are reproducible should not be interpreted as plagiarism, provided that the data to be confirmed are explicitly quoted.
+Researchers should ensure, if any aspect of their work is delegated, that the person to whom it is delegated has the competence to carry it out.